neuefische/wd-flipped-classroom-curriculum/sessions/backend-create/README.md

 > 💡 Note: Since this is the implementation of just the route, it isn't "doing anything" yet.
 > Imagine building a tunnel that isn't currently connected to a road carrying traffic.

-- [ ] Explain that the general concept is quite similar to our `GET` method,
+- [ ] Explain that the general concept is quite similar to our `GET` method
-- [ ] ... but we do require a little more logic, as explained above.
 - [ ] Keep in mind that theoretically anyone could post a joke to your database at this point, since there's no authorization process and the route isn't secure.
 We're choosing to ignore this for now.